 - avoid touching your face and/or eyes, and

-- ensure a minimum of 2 meters physical distance
+- ensure a minimum of 2 meters physical distance; 3 meters when engaging in indoor physical activity

 - The Alberta Health daily screening form must be filled out online within 4 hours of your child’s class time.
 This form may be completed on our website.
 We will also have printed copies also available at the studio.